fluxninja/graceful-js/README.md

 ## Graceful-js (FluxNinja UI package)

 Graceful-js is built on the concept of interceptors.
-It provides two types of interceptors: one is a fetch interceptor, and the other is an axios interceptor.
+It provides two types of interceptors fetch and axios.
 To use `graceful-js` with browser fetch.
 You just have to wrap your app with `GracefulProvider` like so:

 ```javascript